zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 - [Installation of Minio Operator](https://min.io/docs/minio/kubernetes/upstream/operations/installation.html)
 - [Installation of a Minio Tenant](https://min.io/docs/minio/kubernetes/upstream/operations/deploy-manage-tenants.html)

-I decided to install both components with helm (it is feasible to install the tenat from the operator, but i decided against that), so in a prerequisite step we add the minio repo :
+I decided to install both components with helm (it is feasible to install the minio tenant from the minio operator, but i decided against that), so in a prerequisite step we add the minio repo :

 ```bash